yuburoll/DASIC/V2-375u/README.md

 The name "dasic"(dasik) is korean traditional dessert, and also is korean pun of [ansic](https://github.com/yuburoll/ANSIC) with many key.

 this keyboard have difference on thumb cluster, which have 3.75u length.(the original one have 4u)

+you may check the keycap layout under the Default Keymap title.

 ## Preparation